hmuchalski/chem-240t/syllabus-ay22-23-fall.md

 The main goal for students in this course is to build a body of work, **a portfolio** of sorts, *that demonstrates understanding* of strategies and tactics in organic synthesis *as well as engagement* with the course.
 There is not exams to pass, points to earn, etc.
 :::

+### To earn an A

+Consistently meet almost all of the criteria above missing at most 2 or 3 items including **all boldface criteria**:

-### Ways to show understanding or organic synthesis
+#### Ways to show understanding or organic chemistry

 - **Write solutions to synthetic problems that meet objectives (after revision).**
 - **Write several exemplary solutions throughout the semester and/or have several solutions accepted to the class journal.**